How to Drop a Restraining Order in New Jersey

 I want to Dismiss a Restraining Order in New Jersey

-It is important to first understand if you are talking about a restraining order that was issued in the family division of superior court or you are talking about a “no contact” order that was issued as a condition of bail in a criminal matter.
+It is important to first understand if you are talking about a restraining order that was issued in the Family Division of Superior Court or you are talking about a “no contact” order that was issued as a condition of bail in a criminal matter.
 These are two very different things.
-If a “no contact order” was issued after a criminal charge was filed against your significant other and you would like that “no contact order” dropped, you need to address that in criminal court and with the prosecutor’s office who is handling that case (either a county prosecutor’s office or a municipal prosecutor).
+If a “no contact order” was issued after a criminal charge was filed against your significant other and you would like that “no contact order” dropped, you need to address that in criminal court and with the prosecutor’s office who is handling that case (either a county prosecutor’s office or a municipal prosecutor) and the criminal court Judge.
 Typically, you must speak to a detective or assistant prosecutor (if it’s a felony case) and ask them to amend the bail conditions and lift the “no contact order”.
-If it’s a disorderly persons case which is handled in Municipal Court, you must usually appear in Municipal Court and ask the judge to remove the “no contact order”.
+If it’s a disorderly persons case which is handled in Municipal Court, you must usually appear in Municipal Court and ask the Judge to remove the “no contact order”.
+Until this is done, the no contact order remains in place and a defendant is in violation of their bail conditions and can be taken to jail if they have contact with the alleged victim.

 If you have a final or permanent restraining order and you want to dismiss it, it is essentially the same process as above.
 However, you won’t have a pending court date so you must go to court and ask them to dismiss the old restraining order.
 They will then put you through the same process to make sure you are doing so voluntarily and to place the dismissal on the record in court.